 If you’ve been accused of a sex offense in Madison, Wisconsin, it’s crucial you have a full understanding of both the charges being levied against you, and what you need to do next to protect yourself.

 Below, we've outlined some of the most common sex offenses in Wisconsin along with steps to take if you face conviction in Wisconsin.
-If you’ve been accused of another sexual crime not listed here, contact us today to learn more about the penalties you risk facing and how we may be able to help.

 The Penalties for Sexual Assault in Wisconsin